retromcorg/RMC-Wiki-Modules/README.md

   .lua files contents go to the Module: Subspace in the wiki

-  the contents of data.lua files in the folder that is simply has the name of the Module without Module_ go to Module:<"modulename">/data
+  the contents of data.lua files go to Module:<"modulename">/data

   .css files contents go into Template:<"templatename">/styles.css